 Intimate and iridescent, raw and romantic, we’d expect nothing less for the British photographer’s first solo show.

 For Kate Bellm, photography is an opportunity to capture the world and a chance to engage with the natural wonders that inhabit it.
 Intimate and iridescent, raw and romantic, Kate’s first solo exhibition, NIGHT SKY RISING, explores the wild beauty of nature through a surreal lens.
 From idealistic landscapes to free-spirited nudes, each photograph tempts you deeper into Kate’s hypnotic perspective.
-At a time when the world is so rife with tension, the British-born photographer offers a sense of escapism, steeped in the spirit of freedom, youth and nature that is so often lost and overlooked.
+At a time when the world is so rife with tension, the British-born photographer offers a sense of escapism that's steeped in the spirit of freedom, youth, and nature that is so often lost and overlooked.

-"The most important feeling that I want to convey through my work right now is a sense of freedom and the ability to live with less and accomplish anything,” Kate tells i-D. “My favourite piece in this show is of my husband Edgar skating down an ocean road in Mexico.
-To me it represents the feeling of true freedom that pushes me to keep traveling, meeting inspiring people and continually testing myself.
+"The most important feeling that I want to convey through my work right now is a sense of freedom and the ability to live with less and accomplish anything,” Kate tells i-D. “My favorite piece in this show is of my husband Edgar skating down an ocean road in Mexico.
+To me it represents the feeling of true freedom that pushes me to keep traveling, meeting inspiring people, and continually testing myself.
 If nothing else… hopefully I can inspire that in others."

 Opening at LAMB ARTS on November 23, the exhibition comprises an eclectic mix of archival and new photographs and a series of sketches and notebooks.
 NIGHT SKY RISING offers an intensely wild insight into Kate’s world: a world full of imagination, color, and nudes.